alfredodeza/llmops-duke-aipi/README.md

 * [Open Source Platforms for MLOps-Week3-Deploying Hugging Face](https://www.coursera.org/learn/open-source-mlops-platforms-duke/home/week/3)
 * [Open Source Platforms for MLOps-Week4-Applied Hugging Face](https://www.coursera.org/learn/open-source-mlops-platforms-duke/home/week/4)

-**Weekly Demo delivery:** Discuss your plan and idea to build out your individual project and how you will do them on time.
+**Weekly Demo video prompt:** Discuss your plan and idea to build out your individual project and how you will do them on time.

 ### Week 6: Extensibility using plugins and functions